Cyber Resilence Services

 “You are going to be hacked: Have a plan,” said Josef Demarest, of the FBI.
 "You should also test and exercise that plan".

-In planning the scenario, we will plan it to be different to the standard Business Continuity or Crisis Management scenarios, the exercise will involve strategic response, be challenging and have media interest.
+In planning the scenario, we will plan it to be different to the standard business continuity or crisis management scenarios.
+The exercise will involve strategic response, be challenging and have media interest.
 The scenario will be credible and tie-in with current real incidents.
-Our exercise will involve the following.
+Our exercise will involve the following:

-- Strategic decision such as:
+- Strategic decisions, such as:

 - When to tell stakeholders and customers there has been a possible breach.
 Different countries and USA states have different statutory reporting requirements and so the team will have to take this into account.
+Understanding the reporting requirments of GDPR key component of the exercise.

 - Whether to turn off systems if you suspect they have been compromised.